WELCOME TO THE 2015, 2017, and 2018

 LEWIS MIDDLE SCHOOL JMUN

 Are you interested in joining JMUN for our 2022-23 school year?
 If so, fill out the application by clicking here.
 Please be sure to read all of the expectations for membership, discuss the time commitment with your family, and submit the form before the deadline, Monday, September 26 at 3:00 p.m.
 We look forward to hearing from you, and will let you know the results the week of October 3.
 Thank you for your interest!

 Today's Delegates, Tomorrow's Peacemakers

-Delegates must be enrolled in a JMUN advisory, complete all assignments, and maintain a 3.5 GPA in scholarship and citizenship with no Ds, Fs, Ns, or Us throughout the course of the school year in order to participate in the conference.
+Delegates must be enrolled in a JMUN advisory, complete all assignments for the competition on time, and maintain high academic and citizenship grades in their classes (A's/B's; E's/M's) throughout the course of the school year in order to participate in the conference.